 What are the side effects of caffeine?

-The effect caffeine has on a person depends on how sensitive that person is to it.
-Sensitivity is affected by body weight and the amount of caffeine a person typically has.
+The effect caffeine has on a person depends on how sensitive that person is to it’s effects.
+Sensitivity is affected by body weight and typical intake of caffeine.
 Some teens who are more sensitive to caffeine will feel stronger effects with smaller amounts than others who may be less sensitive to it.

 Caffeine can also cause certain medical conditions, such as heart problems, to become worse.
 Although it is uncommon, extremely high intake of caffeine from energy drinks has been linked to some deaths in teenagers.
 If you take in caffeine in combination with some medications used for ADHD, asthma, and certain heart conditions, the side effects (such as feeling like you have the jitters) can be more noticeable and uncomfortable.
 It’s important that you ask your health care provider if you should avoid caffeine.

 In addition, caffeine can be especially harmful when mixed with alcohol.
 This is because the caffeine can give a person who has been drinking a false sense of alertness.
 This may make the typical effects of alcohol consumption feel different, which can be confusing for the brain.
 It is very important not to mix alcohol and caffeinated beverages.

 How can I lower the amount of caffeine I have every day?

 If you think you’re having too much caffeine and would like to stop, you may wish to try and cut back slowly.
 Stopping too fast can lead to headaches, fatigue or lack of energy, and irritability or crankiness for a few days.

 The amount of caffeine you take in can be lowered by having “caffeine-free” or “decaffeinated” foods and drinks instead of the caffeinated ones.
 Cutting back on the amount of caffeine you are having may make you feel tired at first, but your energy levels will return to normal in a few days.